Jodha Singh Ataiya

 Thakur Jodha Singh Ataiya (c.
 1820s – 28 April 1858) (जोधा सिंह अटैया) was an Indian zamindar and revolutionary from Rasulpur (Rasulpur Ataiya) village in Fatehpur district, Uttar Pradesh.
 He played a pivotal role in the Indian Rebellion of 1857 by organising armed resistance against British colonial forces.
-He led the seizure of the Fatehpur treasury, engaged in guerrilla warfare, and became a prominent freedom fighter in north-central India before being executed by British forces during the Bawani Imli massacre.
+He led the seizure of the Fatehpur treasury, engaged in guerrilla warfare, and became a prominent freedom fighter in north-central India before being executed by British forces during the Bawani Imli massacre with his 51 revolutionaries.

 Early life

 Jodha Singh was born into a Rajput family in Rasulpur, a village near Khajuha in present-day Fatehpur district.
 As a landholder (zamindar), he enjoyed a position of social influence, which he later used to mobilise support against British rule.
 His ideological leanings were shaped by the growing unrest across India and revolutionary contemporaries like Rani Lakshmibai and Tatya Tope.

 Role in the 1857 Rebellion

 During the Indian Rebellion of 1857, Jodha Singh emerged as a key leader in the Fatehpur region.
 He collaborated with Deputy Collector Hikmat Ullah Khan and fellow revolutionary Thakur Daryao Singh.
 Together, they captured the Fatehpur treasury and civil court, challenging British administrative control.

 He rallied thousands of peasants in Khajuha and Bindki areas and took to guerrilla warfare, famously defeating Colonel Powell in direct engagement.